 Making of the Soya Sauce mixture

-- Mix all the ingredients mentioned under the Soya Sauce mixture and make a sauce.4 tablespoons soya sauce, 1 tablespoon Vinegar, 2 teaspoon sugar, 1 teaspoon red chili sauce
+- Mix all the ingredients mentioned under the Soya Sauce mixture and make a sauce.4 tablespoon soya sauce, 1 tablespoon Vinegar, 2 teaspoon sugar, 1 teaspoon red chili sauce

 Cornstarch slurry